-035 Judaism, Christianity, and Islam (3) UC:CSU
+035 Judaism, Christianity and Islam (3) UC:CSU

-(Same as JEWISH 035)
+(Same as JEWISH 035) Prerequisite: None.
+Lecture, 3 hours.

 A scholarly study of religion that explains the basic structure of religious belief and practice.
 It examines the cultural history and social aspects which influenced and shaped the growth and development of the western religions in order to encourage a desire to understand as a means of overcoming the destructive exchanges that frequently accompany religious discussion.